Obscure questions about Laser Eye Surgery

 But there is a wide range of questions — from common ones like will it hurt? that are asked on a daily basis, to the more obscure ones like can I bring my cat into the room with me? which are only asked every so often.
 It’s these more specialist questions which it can be hard to find adequate answers for when traipsing around the interwebs.

-So let’s tackle five of theses less frequently asked questions about Laser Eye Surgery.
+So let’s tackle five of these less frequently asked questions about Laser Eye Surgery.
 If you have your own that’s not on the list, go ahead and ask us in the comments below (we won’t laugh, we promise!).

 Why does Laser Eye Surgery cost so much?